PolarCheese/ACL/README.md

 ![ACL Logo](ACL.svg)

 # ACL
-ACL (Almond's Class Library) is a Monogame class library made with the purpose of simplyfing the creation of a new DesktopGL project by providing a simple base for 2D user interfaces, physics and more.
+ACL (Almond's Class Library) is a Monogame class library made with the purpose of simplyfing the creation of a new DesktopGL project by providing a simple base for 2D user interfaces, physics, graphics and more.

-# Roadmap :
+# Roadmap for first stable release:
 - Component Management System [✓]
   - Component [✓]
   - Component Manager [✓]